quailyquaily/quaily-docs/docs/writer/obsidian-plugin.md

 # Obsidian Plugin

-**[Quaily](https://quaily.com "Quaily Official Website")** provides an [Obsidian](https://obsidian.md/) plugin that allows you to use Quaily's publishing, unpublishing, and post delivering features within Obsidian.
+**[Quaily](https://quaily.com "Quaily Official Website")** provides an [Obsidian](https://obsidian.md/) plugin that allows you to use Quaily's publishing, unpublishing, and sending newsletters or blog posts within Obsidian.

 Combined with Obsidian's powerful Markdown editing capabilities, Quaily's Obsidian plugin can help you better manage your posts.